Lab-Jaiswal/ADRC/README.md

 * The Diagnosis_Group and Diagnosis_Consensus columns might not match each other within the same row
 * The Diagnosis_Group is not static and changes over time for patients
 * Some patients have multiple sexes recorded.
 We are currently working on calculating genetic sex from the WGS data.
+* Because of massive variation in sample storage time and temperature, those columns are highly correlated with several plasma proteins.
+Please make sure to account for this in your analysis.